 There are 8 types of odor for Mushrooms and looking at the plot we can easily say that, only 3 categories (1, 4, 6) are Edible and all the other Categories are Poisonous.

-With cap-surface only category 1 has more edible Mushrooms registered, all the other categories a slightly more influence of Poison Mushrooms.
+With cap-surface only category 1 has more edible Mushrooms registered, all the other categories have a slightly more influence of Poison Mushrooms.

 With gill-attachment Category 1 has less Mushroom values and 2 has the most of the values.
 Both the categories are slightly influenced by Edible Mushrooms.